 We all have them.
 Those small pockets of fat that we just can’t seem to get rid of no matter how hard we diet and exercise.
 Luckily, there is liposuction, a minimally invasive treatment that can remove unwanted fat from almost any area on the body including the abdomen, buttocks, cheeks, chin, hips, knees, neck, thighs, and upper arms.
 Liposuction is not a weight loss technique, it is a body contouring technique that specifically targets fatty bulges to sculpt and re-contour the affected areas so that they are more proportional to the rest of your body.* The result is a firmer, leaner, younger looking you.*

 Liposuction surgery can be used as a stand-alone procedure or in combination with another cosmetic procedure such as a tummy tuck, facelift, mommy makeover, neck lift or BBL (Brazilian Butt Lift).
-Dr. David Sieber has completed advanced training in all of the latest fat loss technologies, and brings his extensive expertise and artistic eye to every patient that he sees.
+Dr. David Sieber has completed advanced training in all of the latest fat loss technologies and brings his artistic eye to every patient that he sees.
 A successful liposuction procedure is one that provides natural looking balance to your face and body.
 The best candidate for liposuction surgery is physically healthy, and within 10 lbs. of his or her goal weight, but with areas of excess fat that are simply resistant to regular diet and exercise.
-Liposuction is one of the most versatile procedures that Dr. Sieber performs.
+Liposuction is one of the most versatile body enhancement procedures that Dr. Sieber performs.
 With just a single procedure, you can expect noticeable improvements.*

 - Contouring of the abdomen, waist, hips, and flanks

 - Aesthetic balance of the arms and thighs

 - Side effects: swelling, bruising, temporary numbness

 To find out more about liposuction with Dr. David Sieber at Sieber Plastic Surgery, call us today at: 415-915-9000 or schedule a consultation here.